AckimJnr/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9-John_Doe	#Change mode of hello to -rwxr-x-wx 10-mirror_permissions #Mirror olleh's permissions to hello 11-directories_permissions #Add execute permitions to all subdirectories of the current directory for the owner and the group owner and other users
+12-directory_permissions #Create directory called my_dir with permissions 751 in the working directory